metamath/metamath-exe/CONTRIBUTING.md

 anyone would choose for this kind of code today.

-Here's what Norm Megill, who wrote metamath-exe and did almost all of its maintenance until 2021, said:
+Here's what Norm Megill, who wrote metamath-exe and did almost all of its maintenance until his passing in 2021, said:

 > Another issue with the metamath program that people have requested is
 > putting it on GitHub.
 However, strange as it may seem I actually don't